Ecosystem relaunchNSS Background Remover

 What this means when you sit down to edit

 The thing you never have to do is guess which you got, and that is the quiet payoff of the whole design.
 Because the suite tells you which path ran, you can make an informed choice: accept the fast approximation, or retry on better hardware for the real model, knowing precisely what each option gives you.
 A tool that hid this would leave you wondering whether a mediocre result was the tool failing or your device falling back; a tool that surfaces it turns the same situation into a decision you control.
-That transparency, repeated across ninety-plus tools, is what makes a free in-browser suite trustworthy enough to use on work that genuinely matters rather than only on throwaway experiments.
+That transparency, repeated across every tool, is what makes a free in-browser suite trustworthy enough to use on work that genuinely matters rather than only on throwaway experiments.

 The "honest everywhere" part is the point